shree214ram/DSA/Algorithms/Sorting/HeapSort/README.md

     let left = 2i
     let right = 2i +1

-    //Loop should work only left child not more than Total No of elemnt
+    //Loop should work only left child not more than Total No of element
     // And current index value A[largest] if smaller than its Left child Or Left child A[left] is greater than  current index then we will replace larget with left child while(left < n && A[left] > A[largest]){
         larget = left
     }

-    //Loop should work only right child not more than Total No of elemnt
+    //Loop should work only right child not more than Total No of element
     // And current index value A[largest] if smaller than its Left child Or Left child A[left] is greater than  current index then we will replace larget with right child while(right < n && A[right] > A[largest]){
         larget = right